Nebrethar/Docs-Diversity-Inclusion-Badging/.github/ISSUE_TEMPLATE/event-submission.md

 ## Attendee Demographics

-_How diverse and inclusive are the attendees?_
+Metric Question: _How diverse and inclusive are the attendees?_

 Section 1:
-  * What is the total number of registered attendees at the event?
-    * __Short Answer:__
-  * How many attendees require accommodations
-    * __Short Answer:__
-  * Which nations are represented by the attendees at your event, and how many attendees are from each nation listed?
-    * __Essay:__
-  * How many attendees identify with each of the racial backgrounds listed on your event's demographic survey?
-(Includes "Prefer not to answer")
+  * Are the attendee demographics of your event measured?
-    * __Essay:__
+    * __Yes/No:__
-  * How many attendees identify with each of the pronouns listed on your event's demographic survey?
-(Includes "Prefer not to answer")
+  * If the previous answer is yes, what is the process for measuring attendee demographics?
     * __Essay:__

 Section 2: